 Having a habit tracker forces you to be honest with yourself and can inspire you to reach specific goals you may have.

-Many bullet journallers credit tracking with helping to improve their mental and physical wellbeing.
+Many of those who use a bullet journal credit tracking with helping to improve their mental and physical wellbeing.

 You can track whatever is important to you right now.
-So, on a spread, list out all the habits you want to track on the left hand side.
+On a spread, list out all the habits you want to track on the left hand side.

-This could be related to sleep, exercise, running, blogging, meditation, journaling, whatever you want.
+This could be related to sleep, exercise, running, blogging, meditation, journaling, etc.

-At the top list all of the days in the month 1-31.
-Then for each individual day, against each habit, colour in whether you ‘completed’ that habit.
+At the top, list all of the days in the month 1-31.
+Then, for each individual day, against each habit, color in whether you “completed” that habit.

-At the end of the month you can see how you are tracking against the habits you wanted to improve.
-If you have missed a few against say getting 8 hours of sleep per night, look at ways that can improve next month.
+At the end of the month, you can see how you are tracking against the habits you wanted to improve.
+If you have missed a few, look at ways that can improve next month.

-To ensure that the excitement of starting your bullet journal doesn’t wear off after a week or so, commit to working on jour journal for a specific amount of time every day.
+To ensure that the excitement of starting your bullet journal doesn’t wear off after a week or so, commit to working on your journal for a specific amount of time every day.

 It’s also important to set your weekly pages up in advance so you are ahead of the curve.

-If you develop a daily habit and enjoy the experience of updating your bullet journal, you will develop your own personal rhythm that will help you organise your time more effectively.
+If you develop a daily habit and enjoy the experience of updating your bullet journal, you will develop your own personal rhythm that will help you organize your time more effectively.

-You will develop your own style along the way so don’t compare yourself to others.
-Motivation may drop and you may begin to ‘copy’ the style of others.
+You will develop your own style along the way, so don’t compare yourself to others.
+Motivation may drop and you may begin to try to copy the style of others.

 The important thing to refer back to is why you wanted a bullet journal in the first place.
-If the aim is to be able to plan more effectively, be more organized and productive, then that’s all that matters if it works for you.
+If the aim is to be able to plan more effectively, then that’s all that matters if it works for you.

 Seeing other planners and procrastinating will stop you from simply just getting started.